Skip to content

 Test all three methods (load, save, isComplete) plus error paths (missing academic year, duplicate names, ordinal gaps).

-Canonical: src/setup/step-handlers/departments.handler.spec.ts
+Canonical: src/setup/step-handlers/school-identity/grades.handler.spec.ts

 Service spec

-Full state machine coverage (~1100 lines).
+Full state machine coverage (~850 lines).
 Uses Test.createTestingModule with a mocked PrismaService.
 Covers: state transitions, mismatch errors, data loading per step, forward/backward/same-step navigation, completion gating.

 Canonical: src/setup/setup.service.spec.ts